Part 1. German Spies in Paris, with Addendum: ‘General Mordacq’s Comments on the Theory’.

 The 1936 Version

 In his 1936 account, Howard named Matthias Erzberger as head of the first delegation, and claimed that, according to a “never officially denied report”, it had crossed the French lines “at daybreak on the morning of Thursday, November 7”.
-But he said no more about the alleged report of its very early 7 November arrival.
-12
+But he said no more about the alleged report of this early morning arrival on 7 November.
+11

 As for the assertion that, when he learned of the Kaiser’s abdication (on 7 November by implication), Marshal Foch sent the delegates away to obtain credentials from the ‘new’ Chancellor, Prince Max of Baden, the facts are that the abdication occurred two days later on 9 November (only two days before the real Armistice), Prince Max had become Chancellor a month earlier, and Erzberger was already carrying credentials from his government.